IbrohimRasulov/Awesome-books/README.md

 ## About The Project

-Javascript practice to store, display and remove objects from localStorage and UI.
+I created an app to to store, display and remove books from localStorage and UI.
+Check the live demo to try

 ![screenshot](Screenshot.png)